dominiksalvet/gim/README.md

 > A simple installation manager for your Git projects.

-What about to **install and update** your favorite Git projects like this?
+Wouldn't it be great to **install and update** your favorite Git projects like this?

 ```sh
 gim install <url>